OpenKneeboard/OpenKneeboard/docs/how-to/OpenKneeboard-Viewer.md

 ## Streamer Mode

-This switches the background color to solid magenta, and disables the error message that is usually shown when OpenKneeboard isn't running or the kneeboard is hidden.
+This makes the background transparent, and disables the error message that is usually shown when OpenKneeboard isn't running or the kneeboard is hidden.